dkazanc/U-Net-crystal-seg/README.md

-# U-net segmentation of macromolecular crystallography tomographic data
+# U-net segmentation of synthetic and real macromolecular crystallography tomographic data

 ## Description:
 This is a Pytorch implementation of U-net semantic segmentation adapted from this [repository](https://github.com/milesial/Pytorch-UNet) to the case of segmenting macromolecular crystallography tomographic data.